lizmat/raku-all-modules/github/gabrielash/perl6-zmq/README.md

         slurp(Socket, :async)
                   accumulate waiting message parts from a socket push-transform(UInt, &func)
-                  queue a transfrm function on a message part.
-The function should conform to :(Str:D --> Str:D|Any ).
+                  queue a transfrm function ( for example, encoding).
+The function should conform to :(Str:D --> Str:D|Any ) or (Blob:D --> Str:D|Any
+                .
 Any effectively delete the part.
+        push-transform(&func)
+                  queue a global transfrm function

+        set-encoding( 'ENCODING' )
+                  a wrapper of push-transform

         send(Socket, $from = 0, $n = elems, :async ) sends all or ome of the parts

+        [ UInt ] returns message part, transformed by all the transformers

-        [ UInt ] returns message part as Str
+        at-raw( UInt )  returns message part as raw bunary data